danbraithwaite/ms_styleguide/Readme.md

 	</color-swatch-group>

 #### Sparse use of classes
 Where possible, this project tries to avoid classes and favours semantic markup.
 So you won't see any classes relating to the grid system for example.
-In addition, it is preferable to use the `data-role` attibute convention (which is just a custom attribute) when specifying the role of an element that is ancillary to it's parent tag.
+In addition, it is preferable to use the `data-role` attibute convention (which is just a custom attribute) when specifying the role of an element that is ancillary to it's tag name.

+However, only use this where it makes sense.
+You'll notice that the `color-swatch` example above uses a class to specify a color.
+There it makes sense.
+Buttons are an use case where `data-role` makes sense.

+	<button data-role="seondary">This is a button</button>

+It's a judgement call.

 ###Icons